UXPin/uxpin-merge-tools/packages/uxpin-merge-cli/README.md

   Options:

     -v, --version                     output the version number
+    --webpack-config <path>           path to a custom webpack config, relative to the current working directory --storybook                       enable Storybook integration
+    --storybook-webpack-config <path> enable Storybook integration
-    --webpack-config <path>  path to a custom webpack config, relative to the current working directory --wrapper <path>         path to a custom component wrapper, relative to the current working directory --branch <branch>        branch to use when uploading.
+    --wrapper <path>                  path to a custom component wrapper, relative to the current working directory --branch <branch>                 branch to use when uploading.
 Default: master --cwd <path>                      working directory: path to root of the DS repository.
 Default: `./` --config <path>                   path to a config file.
 Default: `./uxpin.config.js` --port <number>                   port number on which the local server will listen.
 Default: 8877 --uxpin-domain <domain>           Can be used to set a UXPin private cloud domain.
 Default: `uxpin.com` --skip-browser                    Don't open browser on start
     --disable-tunneling               Turn off tunneling via ngrok
     -h, --help                        output usage information

   Commands: